bobbimanners/Applecorn/README.md

                  +----------------------+ $0000
 ```
 The hatched area at the bottom represents reserved space such as zero page,
-the stack and pages 2 through 7 which are used by the language ROM for
+the stack and pages two through seven which are used by the language ROM for
 various purposes.

 Display memory on the BBC Micro is allocated at the top of user RAM, from